 - Massive

 Massive disruptions have long-term impacts on the ability of organizations to meet supply obligations and ensure consistent operations.
-Consider the ongoing semiconductor shortage, which has created an ongoing supply chain crisis that shows no signs of ending.
+Recent examples include the global semiconductor shortage, ongoing geopolitical tensions affecting shipping routes, and the cascading effects of the CSDDD requiring companies to restructure their entire due diligence processes.
 These disruptions often require companies to find new supplier sources or create entirely new supply chain frameworks from the ground up.

 Examples of Supply Chain Disruptions